Himanshu-Parangat/git-things/SECURITY.md

 - **Policy Changes:** This security policy may be updated periodically.
 - **Regular Review:** Please check back here for the most current version of the policy.

----

-This document ensures that security concerns are addressed efficiently and responsibly.